 Roles and responsibilities after launch

 Creating a governance matrix based on the RACI model—a well-known tool for identifying who will complete specific tasks for a project or business process— helps organizations define who’ll be responsible for the following elements: what the governance team is going to do (task), how they’re going to it (method) and how they know they did it (measurement).
 A steering committee or working group can help share the benefits of using the intranet.

-Making a point to discuss the intranet often is a great way to amplify the good behaviours that blossom as a result of launching a new intranet.
-Gather key stakeholders regularly to ensure the governance matrix is being carried out by setting up a meeting schedule at the beginning of an intranet project.
-Bi-weekly working group meetings based on standing topics are a great way to keep intranet conversations going along.
-And, add the intranet to other meeting agendas, such as quarterly management meetings or weekly communications check ins, to give it a cross-functional focus.
+It is important to gather key stakeholders regularly to ensure the governance matrix is carried out.
+Bi-weekly working group meetings based on standing topics are a great way to keep intranet conversations moving forward.
+Consider also adding the intranet to other meeting agendas, such as quarterly management meetings or weekly communications check-ins, to give it a cross-functional focus.

-An intranet governance cycle helps organize governance activities like maintaining a current and measurable intranet strategy, seeking and discussing feedback, and making improvements based on stakeholder and staff input.
-Use the feedback collected to form a framework for action, basing any new recommendations on observations, conclusions and design implications drawn from the data collected.
+An intranet governance cycle helps organize governance activities like maintaining a current and measurable intranet strategy, seeking and discussing feedback, and making improvements based on stakeholder and employee input.
+Use the feedback collected to form a framework for action, basing any new recommendations on observations, conclusions, and design implications drawn from the data collected.

 Any intranet governance plan is a good plan